canyilu/Tensor-tensor-product-toolbox/README.md

   year         = {2019}
 }
 </pre></div>

+### Version History
+- Version 1.0 was released on June, 2018.
+It implements the functions of t-product and related concepts under fast Fourier transform.
+- Version 2.0 was released on April, 2021.
+It implements the functions of t-product and related concepts under general invertible linear transform.
+The fast Fourier transform is the default transform.

 ### Related Toolboxes
 The t-product toolbox has been applied in our works about tensor roubst PCA <a class="footnote-reference" href="#id2" id="id1">[3,4]</a>, low-rank tensor completion and low-rank tensor recovery from Gaussian measurements <a class="footnote-reference" href="#id2" id="id1">[5]</a>.
 The t-product under linear transform has also been applied in tensor completion <a class="footnote-reference" href="#id2" id="id1">[6]</a> and tensor robust PCA <a class="footnote-reference" href="#id2" id="id1">[7]</a>.
 Some more models are included in LibADMM toolbox <a class="footnote-reference" href="#id2" id="id1">[8]</a>.
 <ul>